apache/yunikorn-site/docs/user_guide/workloads/run_spark.md

 kubectl proxy
 ```

+There are official images with different spark versions in the [dockerhub](https://hub.docker.com/r/apache/spark/tags)
 Run a simple SparkPi job (this assumes that the Spark binaries are installed to `/usr/local` directory).
 ```shell script
 export SPARK_HOME=/usr/local/spark/